datopian/ckanext-querytool/README.md

 Gulp.js is used for building CSS assets.

-In order to build all CSS assets **run `gulp` once**.
+In order to build all CSS assets **run `node_modules/gulp/bin/gulp.js` once**.
 Gulp.js is watching for changes in the source LESS assets and will rebuild CSS on each change.
+If you have gulp.js installed globally on the system, you can just type `gulp` to run it.

 ## Running the Tests